LauYeeYu/homepage/content/blog/git-basics-en.md

 Hence, we use references (or ref in short) to point to the commits with meaningful names in Git.
 Each reference will represent a unique commit in the repository.
 Branches, for instance, are actually references.
-The `main` branch is a reference pointing to the latest commit of the `main` branch.
+The `master` branch is a reference pointing to the latest commit of the `master` branch.
 So are the other branches.
 You may understand references as references in C++, or pointers in C/C++, Go, etc.